You are here: Home » Tenth Grade Academic Program (2023-24) – Electives

 AP Computer Science Principles

 This course is equivalent to a semester-long, college-level course in computer science.
 The course continues to teach students about computer science focused around seven big ideas: creativity, abstraction, data & information, algorithms, programming, the Internet and global impact.
 The course will use MIT App Inventor and the Blockly programming language to teach students about programming concepts in the context of mobile application development.
 The AP Computer Science Principles course includes a performance based task where students creatively design their own unique programming app.
 Collaboration will also be a key component in the class.
-AP CSP is designed to be a prerequisite for AP CS A and/or Mobile Apps & Entrepreneurship IS.
+AP CSP is designed to be a prerequisite for AP CS A.

 Bioengineering